allanvictor/videodrmkiller/README.md

 # videodrmkiller
-Provides to save online videos with DRM by screen record
+Only a skeleton of a program that permits to save online videos with DRM by screen record